 Stewardesses brought the glamour and romance to flying.
 They were trained on how to walk, stand and carry themselves, deportment, etiquette and delivering silver service in their workplace.“We were almost on the same level as a movie star,”

 says Sonnie Sims.
 “People admired us when we walked through the terminal.
 I remember our uniforms—they were all custom-fitted.
 They were just sculpted to your body, so everybody looked fabulous.
 We were all thin and had these great figures and wore white gloves and hats.
-You walked through the terminals with your head really high and you knew everybody was staring at you,” she said in an article titled “The Golden Age of the Stewardess” written by Bruce Handy and published Vanity Fair in May 2014.
+You walked through the terminals with your head really high and you knew everybody was staring at you,” she said in an article titled “The Golden Age of the Stewardess” written by Bruce Handy and published in Vanity Fair.

 During the golden era of aviation, Flight Attendants were pretty, popular girls who got invited to all of the parties!